-The financial statements have been prepared on a going concern basis as the trustees believe that no material uncertainties exist.
+The financial statements have been prepared on a going concern basis as the trustees believe that whilst material uncertainties exist as a result of the Covid 19 pandemic, the organisation has responded well in terms of methods of delivery, received emergency funding and is well placed to apply for funding that will ensure the charity can meet what is likely to be an increased requirement to meet the objectives.
 The trustees have considered the level of funds held and the expected level of income and expenditure for 12 months from authorising these financial statements.
 The budgeted income and expenditure is sufficient with the level of reserves for the charity to be able to continue as a going concern.